sushilrajeeva/CrackingCodingPrep/JAVA_INTERVIEW/OOPS.md

     -Why it works: static methods aren’t tied to an instance, so even though you can’t instantiate AbstractDemo, the JVM can still call AbstractDemo.main(...).

     - Key point: Only the exact signature public static void main(String[] args) is used by the JVM as the program entry.

+# Question 12: Can the constructor be inherited?
+# Solution:
+No, we can't inherit a constructor.